Spiritual Gifts Series

 1.1 Giving Generally.
 We have seen that many, but not all, spiritual gifts relate to basic commands to all believers.
 The person possessing the special Spiritual Gift of Giving falls into this category.
 Every Christian must give, but the person with The Spiritual Gift of Giving has a special ability to give with liberality.
 Jesus taught about giving on numerous occasions.
-Let us examine a few of these teachings.
+Let us examine a few of those teachings.

 1.2 Old Testament Giving.
 God tells us that every beast of the forest, the cattle on a thousand hills, every bird of the mountains, and everything that moves in the field is His (Psalm 50:10-11).
 He flatly declares that the world is His, and all it contains (“כִּי-לִי תֵבֵל, וּמְלֹאָהּ”) (Psalm 50:12).
 Because Jesus has fulfilled the requirements of the law (Matthew 5:17), the law cannot serve as a guide for the giving of righteous people (Romans 10:4; Galatians 3:23-24; 1 Timothy 1:8-11).
 Instead, we will look for New Testament principles to guide us.

 1.3 New Testament Giving.
 In the New Testament, we see many wonderful examples of giving.
 We also learn important principles of giving.
-Please recall that everyone must be a cheerful giver (2 Corinthians 9:7, page 1813), but the people with The Spiritual Gift of Giving will super-abound with giving, with liberality.
+Please recall that everyone must be a cheerful giver (2 Corinthians 9:7), but the people with The Spiritual Gift of Giving will super-abound with giving, with liberality.

 1.3.1 Giving Means You Share Food and Clothing.
-John proclaimed that the crowds coming to him to be baptized were a brood of vipers, fleeing from the wrath to come (Luke 3:7, page 1600).
+John proclaimed that the crowds coming to him to be baptized were a brood of vipers, fleeing from the wrath to come (Luke 3:7).
 John warned them further that the axe was already laid at the root of the tree.
 If the tree does not bear fruit, then God would chop that tree down, even if it claimed to be a child of Abraham.
 The crowd reacted with a question: “Then what shall we do?”
-(Luke 3:8-10, page 1600).
-John answered that they must share (“μεταδότω”) one tunic if anyone had two tunics, and do likewise with food (Luke 3:11, page 1600).
+(Luke 3:8-10).
+John answered that they must share (“μεταδότω”) one tunic if anyone had two tunics, and do likewise with food (Luke 3:11).
 As we will see below, this word “share” has a very important meaning when we examine The Spiritual Gift of Giving below.